Confluence in. Branded website out.

 Step 2

-Select the pages that should become internet-visible and keep internal content private.
+Select the pages that should become part of your external website and keep internal content private.

 Step 3

-Give external readers a focused public page instead of asking them to navigate Confluence.
+Give external readers focused, branded pages instead of asking them to navigate your internal workspace.

 What can you publish from Confluence?

-Start with content your team already maintains and publish the pages external readers actually need.
+Start with the content your team already maintains and publish the pages external readers actually need.

 Product documentation